6LoWPAN Range

 **Real-world Applications**

 IoT has permeated various industries, from smart homes to industrial automation, bringing significant advancements.
-This section will showcase a range of practical applications, such as smart cities, wearable devices, healthcare systems, and transportation networks.
+There are a showcase a range of practical applications, such as smart cities, wearable devices, healthcare systems, and transportation networks.
 By exploring these examples, readers will understand how IoT reshapes our lives.

 While the potential of IoT is immense, some challenges and concerns need to be addressed.
 This section will delve into data privacy, security vulnerabilities, ethical considerations, and the impact on the workforce.
 By understanding these challenges, we can work towards creating a safer and more sustainable IoT ecosystem.